Fett-Mops/CustomTkinter-Formula-Book/README.md

 - formula documentation(basics of latex)
 - edit formula
 - ~~delet formula~~
-- search to formula
+- Fuzzy search
 - ~~decent settings~~
 - Add complexity
 - **if the project is at least usable here will be a pinguin**

 ## Introduction
 Welcome to the CustomTkinter Formula Book repository!
 This project is a custom-made formula book built using the CustomTkinter library in Python.
-As the maintainer of this project and a newcomer, we're excited to have you join our community.
+As the maintainer of this project, i am excited to have you join my community.
 This README will provide you with important information about the project and how to get started.

 ## Table of Contents